cylc/cylc-flow/index.md

 ---

-**Cylc (*"silk"*) is a workflow engine for cycling systems** - it orchestrates complex distributed **suites** of interdependent **cycling tasks**.
+**Cylc (*"silk"*) is a workflow engine for cycling systems** - it orchestrates complex distributed **suites** of interdependent **cycling tasks** that may continue indefinitely (Cylc dynamically generates ongoing workflows).

 There are several reasons why tasks might need to be cycled:

- * In real time environmental forecasting systems, a new forecast may be initiated at regular intervals as new real time data comes in.
+ * In real time environmental forecasting systems, new forecasts are initiated at regular intervals as new driving data comes in.

- * You may want to split single long model runs into many smaller runs, with incremental processing of associated inputs and outputs.
+ * You may need to split long model runs into many smaller runs, with associated processing tasks for each smaller run.

 Cylc was originally developed for operational environmental forecasting at [NIWA](http://www.niwa.co.nz) by [Dr Hilary